Projects funded to support the development of infrastructure to improve the collection and processing of recycled materials.

 Project: Knox Transfer Station (KTS) Process Engineered Fuel (PEF)

-Description: KTS Recycling will establish a Process Engineered Fuel manufacturing facility at the Knox Transfer Station.
+Establishing a process engineered fuel manufacturing facility at the Knox Transfer Station.

 Project: Melton Recycling Facility Upgrade